PervezSH/LeetCode/README.md

-# LeetCode
+# leetCode

-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Python, and JavaScript Solutions for LeetCode Questions!